Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 • Travel planning

-• Executive follow-up
+• Executive action tracking

 Common tools